Nando's: South Africa

-Fernando Duarte and his friend Robert Brozin, the founders of the first Nando's, bought a restaurant previously called "Chickenland" and renamed it Nando's.
+Duarte and his friend Brozin, the founders of the first Nando's, bought a restaurant previously called "Chickenland" and renamed it Nando's.
 They opened it in 1987.
 By 2018, there were 340 Nando's restaurants throughout its home market of South Africa.

 Other African countries

 Nando's has been operating in Botswana since 1993.
 There are 19 restaurants in Botswana; 10 in Gaborone, two in Francistown and Palapye, and one each in Jwaneng, Maun, Mahalapye, Kasane and Letlhakane.

 There are four outlets in Eswatini; in Mbabane, Matsapha, Ezulwini and Manzini (2022).

-There are five Nando's restaurant outlets in Mauritius, in Curepipe, Grand-Baie, Moka, Riche Terre and Vacoas-Phoenix.
+There are six Nando's restaurant outlets in Mauritius, in Curepipe, Grand-Baie, Moka, Riche Terre, Cascavelle and Vacoas-Phoenix.

 Nando's began operating in Zambia in 2002.
 As of August 2021, Nando's has nine restaurants in Zambia; seven in Lusaka and one each in Ndola and Kitwe.

 Nando's has been operating in Zimbabwe since 1995.
 As of August 2021, Nando's has 14 restaurants in Zimbabwe; nine in Harare and one each in Bulawayo, Mutare, Gweru, Kwekwe and Victoria Falls.

 Middle Eastern countries

-As of August 2021, Nando's has five restaurants in Bahrain; two in Manama and one each in Amwaj Islands, Isa Town and Saar.
+As of March 2026, Nando's has five restaurants in Bahrain; two in Manama and one each in Amwaj Islands, Isa Town and Saar.

 In Qatar, Nando's has been established since 2001, with the first restaurant located on Salwa Road.
 As of October 2022, Nando's has eight branches in Qatar, seven of which are located in Doha while one is in Al Wakrah.

-In Saudi Arabia, Nando's opened its first restaurant within the country on 12 December 2016 in Riyadh, and opened its first branch in Jeddah on 8 December 2018.
-As of August 2021, Nando's has nine branches in Saudi Arabia; three in Riyadh, three in Jeddah; and one each in Dhahran, Dammam and Khobar.
+In Saudi Arabia, Nando's opened its first restaurant within the country on 12 December 2016 in Riyadh, and opened its first branch in Jeddah on 8 December 2018 As of March 2026, Nando's has nine branches in Saudi Arabia; three in Riyadh, three in Jeddah; and one each in Dhahran, Dammam and Khobar.

 Nando's opened its first restaurant within the United Arab Emirates in Dubai (along Sheikh Zayed Road) in 2002 and opened its first branch in Abu Dhabi in 2014.
 As of August 2021, Nando's has 19 branches in the UAE; 13 in Dubai, three in Abu Dhabi and one each in Sharjah, Al Ain and Ras Al Khaimah.

+As a former market, Israel was home to a successful Nando's franchise network throughout the 1990s and 2000s, with the Israeli operation involving the Brozin brothers alongside the international Nando's business.

+The first Israeli branch opened in Herzliya in 1993, and by 1996 there were branches in Tel Aviv, Herzliya and Haifa, with plans for further expansion.
+By March 2004, the network had grown to 15 restaurants.
+In December 2005, Nando's Israel was acquired by Israeli businessman Yuval Doron's Eddy Global Holdings.
+Kenny Brozin remained chief executive of the Israeli operation until June 2006.
+By late 2007, Nando's had operated a franchise network in Israel for more than a decade, with the Israeli operations subsequently discontinued due to franchise-related issues.